Skip to footer content

 Single Inheritance

-A class can inherit from just one base class in C# since a single inheritance is supported.
-When you want a derived class to increase the capability of a single base class, you utilize the most basic type of inheritance: compound inheritance.
+In C#, a class can inherit from just one base class since only single inheritance is supported.
+This is useful when you want a derived class to extend the capabilities of a single base class.

 class Dog : Animal { /* Derived class */ }